How to Sue a Home Warranty Company: Small Claims Court Guide

 • May have dollar amount caps

-Option 4: Class Action Lawsuit
+Option 4: Class Action or State AG Enforcement

-Class action is right for you if:
+A class action or AG participation is right for you if:

 • You've found that many other customers experienced the same type of denial